Ranish-Shrestha/Book_API/README.md

 and Copy the lines generate and create a `my.npmrc` file in any directory.
 ![Nexus_Creds_Generate](images/Nexus_Creds_Generate.png)

 - Go to Manage Jenkins -> Credentials -> Cick on global and Add New credentials for Nexus.
-Choose recently create `my.npmrc` file.
+Choose recently created `my.npmrc` file.
   ![Nexus_Creds_Jenkins](images/Nexus_Creds_Jenkins.png)

 ### Add publishConfig in `package.json` file